Paranoiac (film)

-Synopsis
+Plot

-After the wealthy Mr. and Mrs. Ashby die in a plane crash, their three children were left in the care of their Aunt Harriet (Burrell).
+After the wealthy Mr. and Mrs. Ashby die in a plane crash, their three children were left in the care of their Aunt Harriet.
 Three years later, the elder son, Tony, jumped into the sea when he was 15 after he had left a suicide note, but his body was never recovered.
-Eight years later, the younger son, Simon (Reed), is a cruel spendthrift alcoholic, who tries to have his sister, Eleanor (Scott), committed for insanity so that he can be the sole heir.
+Eight years later, the younger son, Simon, is a cruel spendthrift alcoholic, who tries to have his sister, Eleanor, committed for insanity so that he can be the sole heir.

-Only three weeks before he inherits, a man (Davion) resembling an adult Tony appears.
+Only three weeks before he inherits, a man resembling an adult Tony appears.
 Initially, he is seen only by Eleanor, who believes that her dead brother is calling her from beyond the grave.
 She is rescued by him during a suicide attempt.

 The man claims to be Tony and that he simply ran away.
 Eleanor believes him, but Harriet calls him an impostor.
-In fact, he is a conman, who was hired by Keith Kossett (Bonney), the son of the family attorney (Denham), to allow Bonney to keep embezzling from the estate.
+In fact, he is a conman, who was hired by Keith Kossett (Bonney), the son of the family attorney, to allow Kossett to keep embezzling from the estate.

 "Tony" hears music from the family chapel at night.
 When he investigates, he is attacked by a masked figure with a hook.
 Eleanor heard the music before but was too afraid to leave her room.
 Simon appears to be open-minded about him but does not really believe him.
 Fearing that he will lose the inheritance, Simon sabotages the car when "Tony" and Eleanor go for a drive, and Eleanor is nearly killed.

 That night, the music starts again.
 Eleanor and "Tony" investigate and see Simon playing the organ with a masked singer, but the singing emerges to be a recording.
 Eleanor is spotted by the masked person, who emerges with the hook but is stopped by "Tony."
 The masked person is revealed to be Aunt Harriet, who explains that Simon has been driven insane by guilt over Tony's death.
 The ritual calms Simon by allowing him to pretend that his brother is still alive.
 He plays a recording of Tony singing, Simon plays the organ, and Harriet is a masked "singer" and plays Tony's part.